sav-che/TL-2/Authors/Dolk, Herman Elisa {std. Dolk}.md

-> [!cite] BHL link: this entry starts at [page 31](https://www.biodiversitylibrary.org/item/103835#page/41/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 31](https://www.biodiversitylibrary.org/page/33260019) of TL-2 Suppl.
 VI.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Dolk, Herman Elisa (1904-1932), Dutch botanist, born 1904 at Maastricht, studied at the University of Utrecht with A.A.
 Pulle and F.A.F.C.
 Went, Ph.D.
-31 Mar 1930 (thesis in plant physiology), went to California Institute of Technology, Pasadena (Calif.), died 18 Mar 1932 by an accident. (*Dolk*).
+31 Mar 1930 (thesis in plant physiology), went to California Institute of Technology, Pasadena (Calif.), died 18 Mar 1932 by an accident.
+**Abbreviated name**: *Dolk*

 #### Herbarium and types